 Optimizing graphics is a key to branding yourself properly.

-Today I want to talk to you about optimizing your Facebook posts.
-What I mean is when you’re posting onto your social media to obviously get people to check it out, click on the link and absorb your content, you want to make sure the graphic that’s showing is optimized, and that it’s selecting the right graphic that’s going to capture their attention and make them want to click.
+Today I want to talk to you about optimizing graphics on your Facebook posts.
+What I mean is when you’re posting onto your social media to obviously get people to check it out, click on the link and absorb your content, you want to make sure you’re optimizing graphics as you go, and that it’s selecting the right graphic that’s going to capture their attention and make them want to click.

-Let me explain that and share it with you with one of my blogs.
+Let me explain the process of optimizing graphics and share it with you with one of my blogs.

 This is the back end of my WordPress site.
 You’ll see here that a featured image is not selected.
 I also have a Facebook Open Graph plug-in that allows you to optimize what graphic is being shown and represented through Facebook.
 Nothing is selected there.
 Let me show you what this blog will look like because of that.

 I’ve already gone ahead and put the URL in there.
 What happens is Facebook auto populates finding an image from the website in general.
 Typically it’ll pick the banner on your home page.
 The sizing you can see is cutting off some of the top words, it’s not sized well and it does not look right nor does it even fit for what the topic is.
 Clearly I haven’t put in my status or my teaser.
 It doesn’t reflect what the topic is.
 It’s not going to grab someone’s attention.
 It’s not compelling.

 Here’s how you change that.
 I’m going to go back into my WordPress site, and I’m going to select the featured image that went with that blog.
 As a side note, notice that my alt text, my SEO keyword is in there (bonus tip for today).
 Now, sometimes the WordPress site will automatically, I guess it’s through a code, use the featured image to talk to Facebook.
 I am going to update this, and then I’m going to use the URL again in Facebook.
 You will see that that featured image will pop up because of that URL.